o-lim/generate-ninja/tools/gn/docs/reference.md

   You should specify files created by your script by specifying them in the "outputs".

-  The script will be executed with the given arguments with the current directory being that of the root build directory.
+  The script or command will be executed with the given arguments with the current directory being that of the root build directory.
 If you pass files to your script, see "gn help rebase_path" for how to convert file names to be relative to the build directory (file names in the sources, outputs, and inputs will be all treated as relative to the current build file and converted as needed automatically).

 ```